 I’m a writer of short stories and novels.
-My short fiction has been published by The Mechanics’ Institute Review, Cinnamon Press, Mslexia, the Momaya Annual Review, Hysteria 2, and on the web.
-My work was shortlisted for the 2016 Fish Short Story Prize and the 2014 Bridport Prize.
-My story Something Hidden was the title story in the 2013 Bridge House anthology.
+My short fiction has been published by The Mechanics’ Institute Review, Cinnamon Press, Mslexia, the Momaya Annual Review, Hysteria 2, and shortlisted for Fish and Bridport.
+Recent work has been longlisted in the 2017 Mslexia Novel Competition, and highly commended in the 2017 Manchester Writing Prize.

 I’m currently working on my second novel, set in the Congo in the early twentieth century.
-The opening chapters won the Yeovil Literary Prize in 2014, and were shortlisted for the inaugural Bridport Prize First Novel Award.
-My previous novel, The Ash Zone – inspired by living in Beijing in 1979/80 – won the Yeovil Prize in 2011.
+The opening chapters won the 2014 Yeovil Literary Prize, and were shortlisted for the inaugural Bridport Prize First Novel Award.
+My previous novel, The Ash Zone – inspired by living in Beijing in 1979/80 – won the 2011 Yeovil Prize.

 When I venture into the real world, I run creative writing workshops for GCSE and A level students.
-I find their enthusiasm and imagination endlessly uplifting.
-And it’s as thrilling as being published to read, on students’ feedback, ‘very useful and enjoyable’, ‘felt able to let go’.
+Their enthusiasm and imagination is endlessly uplifting.
+And it’s as thrilling as being published to read, on students’ feedback, that they found the sessions ‘very useful and enjoyable’, and ‘felt able to let go’.